zorzalerrante/datagramas/README.md

 # Matta

-An artist for your IPython notebook that provides _ready-made_ visualizations with [d3.js](http://d3js.org) for you to modify.
+An artist for your IPython notebook that helps you to scaffold visualizations with [d3.js](http://d3js.org).
-The basic idea is to generate template-based visualizations and to modify them in the notebook.
-A future idea is to export the generated visualization (plus modifications) into a stand-alone visualization.

 Currently Matta supports some visualizations that I have needed to implement in my on-going doctoral thesis.
 But the main idea is to have a generalizable template to build visualizations on.

 Contributions are welcome.